Moon70/Amiga-sources/README.md

 Here are some of the Amiga sources i´ve written in the past millenium, as a member of the [Demoscene](https://en.wikipedia.org/wiki/Demoscene "Wikipedia") group Abyss.

+Putting all these old sources to Open Source is like letting my pants down, so please be nice :-)

 Language: Motorola 68k Assembler

 Assembler: ASM-One